leondgarse/Keras_insightface/README.md

     img_5 img_6 | 0
     img_7 img_8 | 0
     ```
-    Image data in bin files like `CFP-FP` `AgeDB-30` is not compatible with `tf.image.decode_jpeg`, we need to reformat it.
+    Image data in bin files like `CFP-FP` `AgeDB-30` is not compatible with `tf.image.decode_jpeg`, we need to reformat it, which is done by `-T` parameter.
     ```py
     ''' Throw error if not reformated yet '''
     ValueError: Can't convert non-rectangular Python sequence to Tensor.